aequitas/cinekid-render-server/README.md

 Do not change any other files except `settings.yaml`.
 Otherwise updates might not be pulled in via `git pull` (`error: Your local changes to the following files would be overwritten by merge:`).
 To reset the `cinekid-render-server` and undo any changes run: `git reset --hard`.

+## Test samples

+This step requires git-lfs to download the large files.
+Follow these instructions: https://github.com/git-lfs/git-lfs/wiki/Installation

+In `cinekid-render-server` run:

+    git lfs install
+    git lfs init
+    git lfs pull

+To verify if everything is working run:

+    make test_werkjes

+This will place some samples in the incoming Samba share which will be picked up by the pipeline.

 # Development